Monster Madness: Grave Danger: Challenge modes

 This mode of gameplay features 25 new minigames which the players must complete to unlock costumes for the characters.
 The minigames include such "Zombie Cats", where players must see how many zombie cats they can wipe out in a given amount of time using only the flamethrower.
 Another one of the minigames has players driving the game's UFO vehicle from a top-down perspective to destroy enemies.
 Other challenge modes include defeating a certain number of monsters in a given time limit - similar to adventure mode play - various vehicle races, and more.

 Development

-With much of the feedback and criticism of Battle for Suburbia coming from the control scheme (referred to as "counter-intuitive and overly complicated for a simple overhead shooter") and camera systems, Psyonix and Southpeak made these two of the main issues addressed in Grave Danger.
+With much of the feedback and criticism of Battle for Suburbia coming from the control scheme (referred to as "counter-intuitive and overly complicated for a simple overhead shooter") and camera systems, Psyonix and SouthPeak Games made these two of the main issues addressed in Grave Danger.
 In addition to the new controls and camera system, there is four-player online co-op mode added, allowing players to play through the adventure mode of the game with other users across the internet.